dmarx/dmarx.github.io/_posts/2017-01-01-map-of-reddit-by-active-users.md

     </a>
 </figure>

-Click on the image above to visit an interactive version of the reddit map discussed below.
+Click on the image above to visit an interactive version of the reddit map discussed below (not supported on mobile).
+Jump to the bottom of the article if you'd like to see a selection of community clusters I found interesting.

 ## Background